 A heat source for the chicks

-Traditionally, heat lamps have been used to provide warmth for baby chicks because they cannot control their own body temperature in the early days.
+Traditionally, heat lamps have been used to provide warmth for baby chicks because they cannot control their body temperature in the early days.

-Nowadays, there are some safer alternatives such as flat-paneled heating pads that are supported by 4 legs in which the baby chicks can safely rest under to warm up, just as they would with a mother hen.
+Nowadays, there are some safer alternatives such as flat-paneled heating pads that are supported by 4 legs in which the baby chicks can safely rest underneath to warm up, just as they would with a mother hen.
 Whichever way you choose to provide heat for your baby chicks, make sure that you follow instructions carefully to ensure their safety.

 In the first week, your chicks will require the heat source to be around 90 degrees Fahrenheit.
 Each week thereafter is reduced by 5 degrees until they no longer require supplemental heat and can be moved to their coop.
 The chicks will also give you clues about whether they need more heat or less heat by their behavior and then you can adjust accordingly.